I originally wrote this SABO Deadlift Shoes review after a full 6 months of thorough testing.

 - more durable metatarsal strap

 - new outsole material providing improved durability and superior grip, and a tighter more glove like fit

 The sole thickness on the SABO Deadlift shoes is absolutely perfect.
 It’s a mere 5 millimeters thick.
 That’s very thin (but not too thin)!

 Thin soles are probably the #1 feature you want a deadlifting shoe to have.
 The thinner the sole, the closer you’ll be to the floor when deadlifting.
 It reduces your range of motion compared to shoes with thicker soles.

 Even a few millimeters can make a slight but real difference in your max deadlift compared to thicker-soled shoes.
 That’s why you’ll see powerlifters competing in thin-soled shoes.
 Every pound counts.

-Reebok Nano’s, which are made for CrossFit or general weight training, are about 15 mm.
+The Reebok Nanos, which are made for CrossFit or general weight training, are about 15 mm.
 That’s still not considered a thick sole compared to most shoes.
-Still, it’s a full 3x the thicknes of the SABOs.
+Still, it’s a full 3x the thickness of the SABOs.